Source: Capgemini World Quality Report, 2025; IEEE Empirical Study on AI Test Generation, 2025 (n=400 teams)

 AI test generation tools create tests at a speed that would be impressive if volume correlated with value.
 Microsoft Research published 2025 data showing that among AI-generated tests, 31% contained assertions that were “trivially true” — they tested conditions that could never fail.
 An additional 18% duplicated coverage already provided by existing tests.
 Together, nearly half of AI-generated output added noise to the test suite without adding signal.

 The maintenance implications are severe.
-A test suite bloated with redundant and trivial tests takes longer to run, produces more false positives, and demands more investigation time when failures occur.
-At Shopify, the engineering team found in 2025 that removing AI-generated tests with a defect detection rate below 0.1% reduced their suite execution time by 34% while improving their defect escape rate.
-Fewer tests caught more bugs.
+A suite bloated with redundant and trivial tests takes longer to run, produces more false positives, and demands more investigation time when failures occur.
+At Shopify, the engineering team found in 2025 that removing AI-generated tests with a defect detection rate below 0.1% reduced suite execution time by 34% while improving the defect escape rate.
+Fewer tests caught more bugs because the remaining tests were clearer about what they were supposed to prove.

 What honest improvement looks like

-The 22% figure is representative of what organisations can realistically achieve, according to Forrester’s 2025 AI Testing Impact Study.
-It is a worthwhile improvement.
-It is not the transformation that $1.2 billion in venture funding was raised to deliver.
-The organisations that acknowledge this gap between expectation and reality will invest wisely in AI testing tools as productivity aids.
+The organisations that acknowledge this gap between expectation and reality will invest wisely in AI testing tools as productivity aids, using them to eliminate tedium while retaining human judgement where it matters most.
 Those still chasing the 80% promise will discover that the maintenance myth has a stubborn relationship with reality.
+The dynamics of self-healing tests follow the same pattern: vendor claims run ahead of independent evidence, and the gap persists long after adoption becomes mainstream.
 The tools are worth buying.
 The claims are not worth believing.

 References